 To increase our revenue, we must continue to attract new customers.
 Our success will depend to a substantial extent on the widespread adoption of our platform and products as an alternative to existing solutions, including as an alternative to traditional systems relying on manual tasks and processes.
 Many enterprises have invested substantial personnel and financial resources to integrate traditional human-driven processes into their business architecture and, therefore, may be reluctant or unwilling to migrate to an automation solution.
 Accordingly, the adoption of automation solutions may be slower than we anticipate.
 A large proportion of our target market still uses traditional systems relying on manual tasks and processes for the major part of their operations.
 This market may need further education on the value of automation solutions in general and our platform and products in particular, and on how to integrate them into current operations.
-A lack of education as to how our automated processes, to be cautious about investing in our platform and products, or to have difficulty integrating our platform and products into their business architecture.
+A lack of education as to how our automation platform and solutions operate may cause potential customers to prefer more traditional methodologies or their limited, internally-developed automated processes, to be cautious about investing in our platform and products, or to have difficulty integrating our platform and products into their business architecture.
 If we are unable to educate potential customers and change the market's readiness to accept our technology, we may experience slower than projected growth and our business, results of operations, and financial condition may be harmed.